pedroamador/piscosour/docs/developers/guides/02-steps.md

 Contexts are implements with three files in the recipe:

 ```
--rwxr-xr-x    1 pisco  staff   steps/step-name/config.js
+-rwxr-xr-x    1 pisco  staff   steps/step-name/config.json
 -rwxr-xr-x    1 pisco  staff   steps/step-name/index.js
 -rwxr-xr-x    1 pisco  staff   steps/step-name/info.md
 ```

+Where the `config.json` file has the configuration, `info.md` explain and document the step, and `index.js` has the implementation of the step.

 Note, it exists a [scaffold generator tool](#scaffold)

-## Configuration
+## `config.json` configuration

-The `config.js` file has the definition of the step.
+The `config.json` file has the definition of the step.

 Example: